cohnDikla/enhancer_CNN/README.md

 used on Linux machine, gpu (nvidia tesla M60)

-For k-shuffling we used the uShuffle tool:
-uShuffle: A useful tool for shuffling biological sequences while preserving the k-let counts.
-Jiang, M. et al., 2008
-BMC Bioinformatics 2008 9:192
-link for downloading the uShuffle library: http://digital.cs.usu.edu/~mjiang/ushuffle/
+For k-shuffling we used the uShuffle tool [2]: link for downloading the uShuffle library: http://digital.cs.usu.edu/~mjiang/ushuffle/
 How to Use uShuffle in Python: http://digital.cs.usu.edu/~mjiang/ushuffle/python.html Build a shared library ushuffle.so and save it in the main directory (enhancer_CNN/).

-For finding denovo motifs and comparing to known motifs we used the Homer tool:
+For finding denovo motifs and comparing to known motifs we used the Homer tool [3].
-Simple Combinations of Lineage-Determining Transcription Factors Prime cis-Regulatory Elements Required for Macrophage and B Cell Identities.
-Heinz, S. et al., 2010
-MolCell,38(4), 576-589.
-doi:10.1016/j.molcel.2010.05.004